 The car will lead its class in acceleration from standstill to 31mph - a desirable feature to its urban-living Chinese target market, although the car is also designed to be as functional as possible at a standstill.
 This accounts for 90% of the time, and is achieved by incorporating a large 17in infotainment screen, as well as a rear bench which can be used, Bangle claims, in various uses, from a sofa to a baby-changing station.

-Respace’s batteries are recharged conventionally, but a solar panel on the car’s roof - the largest in its class - suggests bolstered electric potential through renewable solar energy.
+Respace’s batteries are recharged conventionally, but Solbian solar panels on the car’s roof - the largest area in the car's class - provide bolstered electric potential through renewable solar energy, to the tune of up to 2kWh on a sunny day.
 No capacity or range has been given, other than the assertion that the latter will be class-leading.

 The firms chose LA to reveal the car due to Californians’ nature as opinion leaders in mobility, according to vice president of CHTC Group, Wang Jinan.
 Despite the production intent, the firm is listening to feedback from LA show-goers, so there is potential to tweak the car ahead of its build date.